 by Houston Klassen, Executive VP, Infinite Leap

-While we certainly need to advocate for smart healthcare, where healthcare systems become safer places, less expensive, and more efficient — many of these first steps can be taken simply by adopting widely recognized best practices and committing to a culture of continuous improvement.
+While we certainly need to advocate for smart healthcare — where healthcare systems become safer, less expensive, and more efficient — many of these first steps can be taken simply by adopting widely recognized best practices and committing to a culture of continuous improvement.

-2) we know how to get to value as fast as possible.
+2) we know how to get to value as quickly as possible by replicating proven methodologies and best practices.

-We also realize that while our expert consultants are the most experienced in the industry there are also others who come up with some pretty amazing ideas that should be replicated and shared openly.
-This is one of the reasons we created the RTLS in Healthcare Community and why we are willing to jump on the call with anyone who is interested in sharing an idea or looking for a little bit of input on how others have reached success.
+We also realize that, while our expert consultants are the most experienced in the industry, there are also others who come up with amazing ideas that should be replicated and shared openly.
+This is one of the reasons we created the RTLS in Healthcare Community, where everyone is encouraged to share best practices and ask for input.

-Clearly, there is a proper blend between innovation and imitation, but we do believe that there are numerous examples of significant innovations that have been tried, tested and proven that can easily and quickly be imitated.
+Clearly, there is a proper blend between innovation and imitation, but we do believe that there are numerous examples of significant innovations that have been tried, tested, and proven that can easily and quickly be imitated.
+So don’t wait; start to “imitate to innovate.”